SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 <a></a>

+### Images

+I was not confident is setting up email templates and sending them so I spent some time investigating and found this youtube video that helped tremendously.[Django Tutorial - Send Emails From Templates](https://www.youtube.com/watch?v=A-7vGF_pEss) by [Master Code Online](https://www.youtube.com/c/LearnpythontutorialFree/featured)
+<a></a>
 ### Setting up bride/groom as 'staff'

 The only individuals that need to register an account on this site are the bride and groom but reading the Django documentation I was still struggling to understand how I could make the registration set the user up as 'staff' in Django admin.
 In my hunt for a solution, I came across [ordinarycoders](https://www.ordinarycoders.com/blog/article/django-user-register-login-logout) WRITTEN BY